This page describes known issues for PopcornFX Editor and simulation.

-Prior to PopcornFX v2.10, PopcornFX Editor uses a version of the OpenSSL library that isn’t properly supported by Windows 11 and prevents the editor from launching on some machines.
+Prior to PopcornFX v2.10, PopcornFX Editor uses a version of the OpenSSL library that isn’t properly supported by Windows 11 and some versions of Windows 10 and prevents the editor from launching on some machines.

-If your editor does not start on Windows 11 and you cannot upgrade to PopcornFX v2.9.22, you can manually patch the problematic dll by downloading it here: https://downloads.popcornfx.com/PopcornFX-Editor/OpenSSL_Dll_Fix.zip.
+If your editor does not start and you cannot upgrade to PopcornFX v2.9.22, you can manually patch the problematic dll by downloading it here: https://downloads.popcornfx.com/PopcornFX-Editor/OpenSSL_Dll_Fix.zip.

 To fix the issue, simply copy the extracted

 This fix is valid for all versions from PopcornFX v2.0.0 up to PopcornFX v2.9.21 included.
 PopcornFX v2.10.0 and higher are not affected by this issue.